 My blog has a mixture of various topics from academia and software development, often with a humorous touch.
 Here is a selection of popular posts:

-These days, I spend quite some time giving career advice.
-In my ICSE 2018 SIGSOFT Award keynote, I unfold lessons on impact in software engineering research:
+These days, I also spend quite some time giving career advice.
+In my ICSE 2018 SIGSOFT Award keynote, I unfold three lessons on impact in software engineering research: